An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

 where $\sigma=\min\{1, \frac{d}{2}(\gamma-1)\}$. \end{itemize} \end{thm}

 \begin{rem} The dispersive estimates \eqref{eq:disp_1} and \eqref{eq:disp_2} hold for general weak solutions to the QHD system with finite energy.
-In fact such estimates apply to a more general class of Euler-Korteweg equations, which is stated in Proposition \ref{prop:mor_md}. \end{rem}
+We emphasize that actually such estimates are also valid for a more general class of Euler-Korteweg type equations, as stated in Proposition \ref{prop:mor_md}. \end{rem}